plan a visit

 Planning to visit a sunday service?

 Send us a message!
-We'd love to answer any questions you might have.
+We'd love to answer any questions.

 What to expect